Creating, Opening and Extracting

 Using this window you can select the part of an image that you would like to import.
 On the image you will have a selection.
 The area covered by the selection will be imported.
 To select a part of the image resize the selection that is on the image.
 You can also move the selection by dragging it.

-If you hold down the Ctrl key while dragging, the image will be dragged not the selection.
+Note: If you hold down the Ctrl key while dragging then the image will be panned.

 You can select the selection size.
 If you choose "Custom" then you can resize the selection to the desired size.
 If you choose "Fixed" then the selection will have a predefined size, you can only move the selection.